| WIRESEP(8) | System Manager's Manual | WIRESEP(8) |

 Note that tunN and peer should be substituted for the actual name of a configured interface and peer.

-daemon exits 0 after receiving
+The wiresep daemon exits 0 after receiving

 a TERM signal, or >0 if an error occurs.